kristinca/divisible/README.md

-My first programs that handles exceptions in python. ^^
+My first programs that handle exceptions in python. ^^